 Once you’ve got all the planning down, it’s time for the fun part and deciding the look of your brand.
 Choose a name that best describes your blog.
 It could be straight to the point or you can even use your own name.
 Then check to see if the domain name is available.
 You can host for free with Blogger or WordPress, but if you want to be serious about it you should invest in .com or .ie domain.

 Pictures really matter when it comes to blogs and websites so only use the best quality photos.
 You don’t have to invest in a fancy camera.
-Your phone and editing tools such as VSCO for filter is all you need when starting off.
-You’ve probably heard about FaceTune if you want to make yourself look like a cat face Kardashian, but it is has other features on it that make it a super affordable and easy to use alternative to Photoshop for improving images.
+Your phone and editing tools such as VSCO for filters is all you need when starting off.
+You’ve probably heard about FaceTune if you want to make yourself look like a cat face Kardashian, but it is has other features on it that make it a super affordable and an easy to use alternative to Photoshop for improving images.

 The Blogger Course